 Sarah Scott gun defendant appears in court

 Nov.
-10—Antonio Owens, the man accused of displaying a handgun at a Sarah Scott Middle School basketball game last Thursday, appeared in Vigo County Superior Court on Wednesday.
+10—Antonio Owens, the man accused of displaying a handgun at a Sarah Scott Middle School basketball game last Thursday, appeared Wednesday in Vigo County Superior Court.

 Judge Michael Lewis assigned Michael Wright as Owens' public defender.